Locodi/GameTheorySimulator-1-/README.md

 # GameTheorySimulator
--Here we have the simulator and the data used for paper 1.
+This is the simulator and the data used for paper 1.<br />
--To see the most up to date version of the simulator go here: https://github.com/Locodi/GameTheorySimulator-Master
+To see the most up to date version of the simulator go here: https://github.com/Locodi/GameTheorySimulator-Master
 ## Table of Contents

 - [Data](#data)